real-logic/aeron/README.md

 storage for later, or real-time, replay.

 Performance is the key focus.
-Aeron is designed to be the highest throughput with the lowest and most predictable latency possible of any messaging system.
+Aeron is designed to be the highest throughput with the lowest and most predictable latency of any messaging system.
 Aeron integrates with [Simple Binary Encoding (SBE)](https://github.com/real-logic/simple-binary-encoding) for the best possible performance in message encoding and decoding.
 Many of the data structures used in the creation of Aeron have been factored out to the [Agrona](https://github.com/real-logic/agrona) project.